railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 -----------------

 Everything about goods receipt can also be done manually for a customer delivery.
 But this time, use the automated product delivery processes based on customer orders.
-Install the ``sale`` module so that you can proceed further in this section of the chapter.
+Install the :mod:`sale` module so that you can proceed further in this section of the chapter.

 Now create a new customer order from the menu :menuselection:`Sales Management --> Sales Orders -->